 Negotiate the Price of a Used Appliance

 We usually negotiate the price.
 Because we do a lot of research, we have a pretty good idea of what the fair market value of an appliance is and this gives us leverage.
-But if the price is fair and the seller resolute, we will purchase at the asking price.
+But if the price is fair and the seller is resolute, we will purchase at the asking price.
 Always bring cash for the purchase.
 With so many bad check writers, don’t expect a stranger to take a chance on you.
 If you don’t want to carry a large sum of cash, get a cashier’s check from a nearby bank after you’ve finalized your negotiating.
-Write out a receipt with the date, the amount paid, serial number, and buyer and seller’s names.
+Write out a receipt with the date, the amount paid, the serial number, and the buyer and seller’s names.

 How to Transport a Used Appliance to Home